ferrangarciarovira/FI-Securities-and-Hedging---BSE-Master-s-coursework/problem sets/H1/README.md

 # Homework 1

-This folder contains my full solution to Homework 1 of the *Fixed Income Securities and Hedging* course at the Barcelona School of Economics.
+This folder contains my full solution to Homework 1.

 ## Exercises